nickmeldrum/nickmeldrumdotcom/site/_posts/2010-01-19-hard-drive-speeds.md

+---
+layout: post
+title: "Hard Drive Speeds"
+shortDescription: "The bottleneck is the rotating disks!"
+date: 2010-01-19 12:10:39
+---
-﻿So my project to get a hosted subtext blog up and running hit a snag over the weekend because once again I had Hard Drive problems.
+So my project to get a hosted subtext blog up and running hit a snag over the weekend because once again I had Hard Drive problems.
 Once again it was all my own fault of course&hellip;

 Last week I rebuilt my main workhorse PC (called Chani, my prettier living room PC being called Irulan for any [Dune (Frank Herbert)](http://www.amazon.co.uk/Dune-Frank-Herbert/dp/0450011844/ref=sr_1_1?ie=UTF8&amp;s=books&amp;qid=1263901782&amp;sr=8-1) fans out there.)
 I rebuilt it ostensibly to start using Windows 7 on it.
 I wanted to run it on some faster Hard Drives than the standard SATA 7200RPM rubbish.
 I can't afford any more SSDs for the moment though, but I remembered somewhere I left at work 2 old WD 150GB 10K Raptor SATA drives.
 Perfect in RAID 0 as a fast OS drive I thought!